shuai-xu/flink/docs/dev/table/catalog.md

 2. meta-objects created by `HiveCatalog` can be written back to Hive metastore such that Hive and other Hive-compatibile applications can consume.

-To query Hive data with `HiveCatalog`, users have to use Flink's batch mode by either using `BatchTableEnvironment` in Java/Scala programming APIs or setting `execution.type` as `batch` in Flink SQL Cli.
+To query Hive data with `HiveCatalog`, users have to use Flink's batch mode by either using `BatchTableEnvironment` in Table APIs or setting `execution.type` as `batch` in Flink SQL Cli.

 Note that currently `HiveCatalog` only offers capabilities of reading Hive metastore metadata, including databases, tables, table partitions, simple data types, table stats, and table columns stats.
 Other meta-objects read and write capabilities are under either experiment or active development.

-Also note that currently only registering `HiveCatalog` thru programming APIs allows users to customize their `HiveConf` with additional Hive connection parameters.
+Also note that currently only registering `HiveCatalog` thru Table APIs allows users to customize their `HiveConf` with additional Hive connection parameters.
 Users need to make sure Flink can connect to their Hive metastore within the network.

 ## GenericHiveMetastoreCatalog